 To change the colour of gold we simply change the proportions of the other metals or alloy as shown here:

 To make red gold we eliminate the silver and add only copper.
-The higher the gold content the less obvious the colour: 18k red gold has a warm yellow colour, 14k red gold has a salmon-pink colour, and 9k red gold can look quite coppery as seen in Antique jewellery in the UK.
+The higher the gold content the less obvious the colour: 18k red gold has a warm yellow colour, 14k red gold has a salmon-pink colour, and 9k red gold can look quite coppery as seen in antique jewellery in the UK.
 To mitigate the red colour and make pink or rose gold alloys we can add in a little bit of silver.
+This also makes the metal easier to work.

 Green Gold or Electrum